karthy1988/Getting_and_Cleaning_data/README.md

 Introduction
 ------------
 This repository contains the the following files :

-	a.
-README ( the one you are readng now )
+1. README ( the one you are readng now )
-	b.
-Codebook - This describes the features of original dataset and how the transformation were performed as per the course project requirement.
+2. Codebook - This describes the features of original dataset and how the transformation were performed as per the course project requirement.
-	c. run_analysis.R - This is the original R script to process the data as per requirement and produce a tidy data.
+3. run_analysis.R - This is the original R script to process the data as per requirement and produce a tidy data.
-	d. tidy_data.txt - This file contains the tidy data produced as a output from run_analysis.R script.
+4. tidy_data.txt - This file contains the tidy data produced as a output from run_analysis.R script.

 Raw data
 --------